 9.1.6.2 The hourly scheduled energy for each Scheduling Entity will be determined by the pre-scheduled tagged amount as of 57 minutes prior to the Operating Hour.
 Any change to the tagged energy after that time will be subject to settlement charges for Energy Imbalance as described further in Subsection 13.1.1, herein.

-9.1.6.3 The daily sum of tagged energy for P-DP schedules in MST will be used by WAPA to assure that energy deliveries conform to Contractor’s Quarterly Energy, Excess Energy and elected Optional Energy monthly amounts.
+9.1.6.3 The daily sum of tagged energy for P-DP schedules in MST will be used by WAPA to assure that energy deliveries conform to Contractor’s Quarterly Energy, Excess Energy and any elected Optional Energy monthly amounts.

 9.1.6.4 The monthly sum of tagged energy for P-DP Schedules in MST will be the basis to determine any overschedules by Contractor in Subsection 13.1.1.2 herein.